 Other Hy-Tone gospel releases are 45 rpm singles from the 1960s, on what of course was a completely different label.
 See Appendix B below.

 Dating is fuzzier than we would like on the second and final Sunnyland Slim session for Hy-Tone.
-This ridiculously obscure outing at Universal Recording (the only time we know of Hy-Tone bringing its artists there) has been conventionally placed in 1948.
+This ridiculously obscure outing at Universal Recording (the only time that Hy-Tone brought its artists there) has been conventionally placed in 1948.
 But given what we know about Freddie Williams effectively dropping out of Hy-Tone, and about the disappointing sales of its releases, a date in the last quarter of 1947 becomes highly probable.
 Hy-Tone was unable to record at all during the first half of 1948, because of the recording ban imposed by the American Federation of Musicians and enforced with some vigor by the Chicago locals.
 Once the record companies started sneaking sessions in again (around the middle of the year) we doubt that Hy-Tone could afford any more of them.
 It would help to see more matrix numbers in the U000 series, but by extrapolation from those that appear on Vitacoustic recordings from the last quarter of 1947, our present conclusion is that the last Hy-Tone session took place in December of that year.

 Sunnyland Slim [Albert Luandrew] (voc except %, p); prob.
 Oliver Alcorn (ts except %); Sam Casimir (eg); prob.
 Andrew Harris (b); unidentified (d); Harmon Ray as "Peetie Wheatstraw's Buddy" (voc on %).